My Default Apps - 2023

 • Tasks: Apple Reminders

-• Calendar: Apple Calendar on Mac, Calendars 5 on iPhone.
+• Calendar: Apple Calendar on Mac and Calendars 5 on iPhone.

-• Notes: Apple Notes for all personal and less important stuff, Obsidian for most work-related notes, TextEdit if I need to draft something quickly and I’m working on my Mac.
+• Notes: Apple Notes for all personal stuff, Obsidian for most work-related notes, TextEdit if I need to draft something quickly when I’m working on my Mac.

 • Text Editor: Visual Studio Code